The Indaba Institute

 Bringing Association Montessori Internationale (AMI) training to South Africa.

-Starting 7 August 2017, the IMI will be offering pre-school teachers, care-takers and parents who work with children from birth to 3 years of age the opportunity to gain insight and knowledge into the Montessori approach through AMI-accredited teacher training.
-The course spans over 18 months and is divided into three modules which will all take place on the beautiful grounds of the Sustainability Institute, the IMI’s hosting partner.
+Since 2017 the Indaba Institute has been offering pre-school teachers, care-takers and parents who work with children from birth to 3 years of age the opportunity to gain insight and knowledge into the Montessori approach through AMI-accredited teacher training.
+Courses span over 18 months and are divided into three modules which all take place on the beautiful grounds of the Sustainability Institute, the Indaba Institute’s hosting partner.

 The Montessori-method of education around which the course is designed, is a child-centered educational approach developed by Dr. Maria Montessori, based on scientific observations of children from birth to adulthood.
 This approach to learning is believed to offer children the opportunity to develop to their full potential as they grow into adults who are self-motivated and love learning, who can think flexibly, and who are not only conscious of the needs of others but actively foster harmony as they go through life.